4 Months Old Checkup – Questions to Ask Pediatrician?

 3. How is your baby’s bowel movement?

 Baby stools can vary depending on how much they are feeding and what goes into their milk.
-Faeces that is soft indicates your baby is in good health even though the colour might vary.
+Faeces that are soft indicate your baby is in good health even though the colour might vary.
 If you have seen that the baby passes stools that are smelly, watery, mucus-filled, and more frequently than usual, it could be diarrhoea.
 Discuss how to deal with loose stools and stomach upsets.

 4. Can your baby sit with support or roll over on one side?